Uanela/arkos/README.md

 ### 2. **Setup Prisma Client**

-In the code snippet, you're passing the `prisma` instance to the `arkos.init()` function.
-Here's how Prisma should be set up:
+Here's how Prisma should be set up to use seamlessly with arkos:

 1. **Install Prisma and initialize it:**
    Make sure you have Prisma installed in your project.
 You can install it using: